CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Compiler Architecture

-To fully understand the swift's compiler architecture and its process let us have a look at the documentation provided by [swift.org](https://swift.org/swift-compiler/#compiler-architecture) and do some practical examples out of it.
-(TODO: reword out of it)
+To fully understand swift's compiler architecture and its process, let us have a look at the documentation provided by [swift.org](https://swift.org/swift-compiler/#compiler-architecture) and do some practical examples based on it.

 The following image describes the `swiftc` architecture.
 It consists of seven steps, which are explained in subchapters.